shanegibney/learningRuby/README.md

 2153233000
 ```

-If we do teh ame again we will get a different object id.
+If we do the ame again we will get a different object id.
 So each string is a different object and is mutable.
 If we do the ame thing with symbol an check its object id will always be different

 ```
 :hello.object_id